IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 Examples: `"[kafka.TOPIC]"`, `"[kafka.OFFSET]"`, etc.

-Another limitation is in data type conversions which same as for JMS component.
+Another limitation is in data type conversions which are same as for JMS component.
 Only String and JSON String are supported.

 # Complete example